New Garden Flowers for 2017

-Shade gardeners sometimes feel slighted because so many flowering plants love sun.
-This year there is reason to rejoice, as revitalized versions of reliable shade plants strut their stuff in new colors, shapes and sizes.
-Ajuga or bugleweed, a perennial favorite groundcover, loves shade, doesn’t mind being stepped on and spreads effectively to cover hard-to-cultivate areas.
-Breeders have taken ajuga and turned its traditional blue flowers into Ajuga ‘Pink Lightening’, a Sunny Border Nurseries introduction.
+Shade gardeners sometimes feel slighted because so many flowering plants love the sun.
+This year there is a reason to rejoice, as revitalized versions of reliable shade plants strut their stuff in new colors, shapes, and sizes.
+Ajuga or bugleweed, a perennial favorite groundcover, loves the shade, doesn’t mind being stepped on and spreads effectively to cover hard-to-cultivate areas.
+Breeders have taken ajuga and turned its traditional blue flowers into Ajuga ‘Pink Lightning’, a Sunny Border Nurseries introduction.
 Variegated leaves steal the show even after flowers have faded.

 Bleeding heart, or Dicentra, is another spring shade lover, with pendulous heart-shaped flowers and deeply dissected leaves.
 Newcomer Dicentra ‘Amore Pink’ has blue-green foliage and large pink “hearts”.
 It is also compact–nine inches in height and only 12 inches tall.